YieldFi

 */

-function deposit(address _yToken, address _asset, uint256 _amount, address _receiver, address _callback, bytes calldata _callbackData) external notPaused nonReentrant {
+function deposit(address _yToken, address _asset, uint256 _amount, address _receiver, address _callback, bytes calldata _callbackData, bytes32 _referralCode) external notPaused nonReentrant {

 _validate(msg.sender, _receiver, _yToken, _asset, _amount, true);